 Relationships with stakeholders are core to our operations and critical to Senex's success.
-We value and nurture relationships, respect issues of work hard to be a trusted partner who seeks mutually beneficial outcomes.
+We value and nurture relationships, respect issues of importance to our stakeholders, and work hard to be a trusted partner who seeks mutually beneficial outcomes.
 In all our relationships, we strive to demonstrate:

 - integrity and commitment

 - transparency and accountability

 - effective, timely and tailored engagement

-- professional planning and delivery.